Understanding your Residential Distribution Overview

 Using the Overview Effectively

-• Highlighted routes represent current routes that continue to meet or exceed City Lifestyle target demographics.
+• Highlighted routes represent existing routes that continue to meet or exceed City Lifestyle brand demographics.

-• Routes listed below the legend table are recommended for removal from the previous existing list, typically due to route changes by the USPS.
+• Routes listed below the legend table are recommended for removal as new homes may have usurped the value of the previous route, changes by the USPS of the numbering of routes, OR a host of other reasons.

 Annual Review Recommendation